noblereign/GX-Mods-Extension/README.md

 # Installation
  If you're reading this, you got here REAL early.
 For now, just download the repo and install the manifest.json as a temporary extension.
 An AMO link will be here soon! (hopefully)

+ *Note: The strict minimum version for this extension is Firefox 57.
+You will most definitely have a degraded experience on a version this old.
+Notably, setting changes require a restart, and you can't make mods.*

+ *The minimum version for full functionality is Firefox 95, but setting changes will still require a restart.*

 # Usage
  By default, the extension comes with some default sound packs for you to play around with.
 Select one from the dropdown and the sounds will load in a second.